ounger/DynExRecyclerView/README.md

 # DynExRecyclerView
 Dynamic Expandable RecyclerView for Android with pretty animations.
+You can drag an item by entering the darker drag area on the left side of each item.
+You can swipe an item to dissmiss it by leading it to the left or right edge of the screen.

 ## Pictures
 ![alt text][logo1]